acook/cmdr/README.markdown

     You'll be able to pass in options using symbols like `ls :b`.
     The most glaring limitation here is the bash command `ls -1` since symbols can't start with a number.
-    So strings will be allowed for this too.
+    You'll have to make due with `ls :'1'` for now.

-- Basic "object command mapping"
+- Basic "object command mapping" and command history

     Command history will be stored in an object with basic metadata (such as output and status information).

 - Basic directory history

     This will probably start out as an array.
     I'll just truncate the array when branching off at a different point in the directory history.
     At some point, this will be a proper traversable tree object.

 Any pie-in-the-sky plans for it?
 -----